JoaoF17/Python_projects/README.md

 ## Birthday Wisher
 Automated email sender, in this script case, automate birthday wishes and send a message to the birthdya present.
 Script will randomly pick between given messages.

+## My Workouts
+Input what type of exercise was done and it will POST in the given google sheets.
+Integration with Nutritionix API for exercise data and Sheety API to POST the data to google sheets.